-The successful applicant will be required to complete a Disclosure Form from the Disclosure and Barring Service (DBS) for the position and, where appropriate, a check of the Barred List will be undertaken.
-Any offer of employment will be conditional on obtaining such satisfactory checks.
-Additionally, successful applicants should be aware that they are required to notify the school immediately if there are any reasons why they should not be working with children.
+The successful applicant will be required to complete a Disclosure Form from the Disclosure and Barring Service ("DBS") for the position.
+Additionally, successful applicants should be aware that they are required to notify the school immediately if they are any reasons why they should not be working with children.

 This includes any staff who are disqualified from childcare or registration.

-The statutory guidance Disqualification under the Childcare Act 2006 and The Childcare (Disqualification) Regulations 2009 apply to those providing early years childcare or later years childcare, including before school and after school clubs, to children who have not attained the age of 8 AND to those who are directly concerned in the management of that childcare.
+The statutory guidance "Disqualification under the Childcare Act 2006 (July 2018)" applies to those providing early years childcare or later years childcare, including before school and after school clubs, to children who have not attained the age of 8 AND to those who are directly concerned in the management of that childcare.

-The school takes its responsibility to safeguard children very seriously and any staff member and/or successful candidate who is aware of anything that may affect their suitability to work with children must notify the school immediately.
+The school takes its responsibility to safeguard children very seriously and any staff member and/or successful candidate who is aware of anything that may affect his/her suitability to work with children must notify the HR Manager immediately.
 This will include notification of any convictions, cautions, court orders, reprimands or warnings they may receive.

 Staff and/or successful candidates who are disqualified from childcare or registration may apply to Ofsted for a waiver of disqualification.
 Such individuals may not be employed in the areas from which they are disqualified, or involved in the management of those settings, unless and until such waiver is confirmed.
-Please speak to the Bursar for more details.
+Please speak to the HR Manager for more details.